 Field Description Redundant Servers - Only available for Server 1 If the redundant server is configured, whenever a report is sent to server 1, an identical report is sent to any configured redundant server(s).
 Transport/SNF configuration settings do not apply to redundant servers.
 Commands from redundant servers are ignored.
 Reports originate from port 17335.
 The redundant servers can be a local host or a remote server that is accessed over-the-air or via a VPN tunnel.
-Redundant Server 1 IP IP address or FQDN of the first redundant server Address Redundant Server 1 Port number of the first redundant server Port Number The port number can be the same as or different from that of other servers.
-Redundant Server 2 IP IP address or FODN of the second redundant server Address Redundant Server 2 Port number of the second redundant server Port Number The port number can be the same as or different from that of other servers.
-Minimum Report Time Specifies the minimum time (in seconds) between partial reports or grouped packets being sent (secs) You can also use an AT Command to set this value.
-For more information, see \PPMINTIME on Transport / Store and Forward (SNF) This feature is designed to accommodate periods when the AirLink router is outside the area of mobile network coverage or otherwise unable to reach the report server.
-Reports are stored and then "forwarded" in a combined packet when the device is again able to contact the server.
-There are four Location servers and five Events Reporting servers.
-Each server has its own buffer and can store a maximum of 395 reports.
-The maximum length of each report is 255 bytes.
-Note that this is separate from any SNF done by AAF applications, including the AirLink Vehicle Telemetry Application (AVTA).
-SNF for Unreliable Mode Store and Forward causes location reports to be stored if the AirLink router goes out of network coverage.
-Once the device / vehicle is in coverage the stored location reports are sent to the server.
+Redundant Server 1 IP Address IP address or FQDN of the first redundant server Redundant Server 1 Port Number Port number of the first redundant server The port number can be the same as or different from that of other servers.
+Redundant Server 2 IP Address IP address or FQDN of the second redundant server Redundant Server 2 Port Number Port number of the second redundant server The port number can be the same as or different from that of other servers.
+Minimum Report Time (secs) Specifies the minimum time (in seconds) between partial reports or grouped packets being sent You can also use an AT Command to set this value.
+For more information, see PPMINTIME on page 514. otherwise unable to reach the again able to contact the serve There are four Location server 395 reports.
+The maximum lea commodate periods when the AirLink router is outside the area of mobile network coverage or report server.
+Reports are stored and then "forwarded" in a combined packet when the device is SNF for Unreliable Mode Store and Forward causes location reports to be stored if the AirLink router goes out of network coverage.
+Once the device/vehicle is in coverage the stored location reports are sent to the server.
 Options are: Disable (default) - If there is no mobile network coverage, reports are not stored.
 Enable - If there is no mobile network coverage, reports are stored until the AirLink router can access the server.
-Note: When you are using location and Wi-Fi Client mode: If the Wi-Fi client is connected, reports are sent over the Wi-Fi WAN connection rather than the mobile network.
-With SNF for Unreliable Mode enabled, if the Wi-Fi WAN connection is active and the cellular connection is not (i.e. out of the cellular coverage area) reports continue to be sent over Wi-Fi.
-Only if both networks are down are the reports stored and forwarded later when either network is back up.
 Note: You can also use an AT Command to set this value.
-For more information, see \PPSNF on page 586.
+For more information, see PPSNF on page 515.